 During the nine months ended February 29, 2008 we used \$6,670 in net cash in operations, compared to \$8,662 in the same period in 2007.
 This net improvement of \$1,992 is due primarily to an increase of \$8,663 in net income and related non-cash reconciling adjustments (primarily amortization on intangibles), offset by a change in operating assets and liabilities of \$6,671 due to heavier use of cash in trade receivables and prepaid and other current assets, partially offset by less cashed used for accounts payable and accrued expenses.
-The additional cash used in trade receivables resulted from an increase in days sales outstanding ("DSO") to 51 days during the 2008 nine month period as compared to 42 days in the comparable period in 2007.
-DSO is calculated by multiplying ending trade receivables by the number of days in the referenced period (assuming 90 day quarters) divided by revenue for such period.
-The increase in DSO resulted from an increase in the number of customers electing to be billed for maintenance annually (versus quarterly or monthly) as most annual maintenance billings occur in the first calendar quarter.
-Also contributing to the increase in DSO was that MHS began offering longer payment terms in the 2008 nine month period.
-MHS offered promotional six month payment terms on certain orders in the 2008 nine month period.
-Payment term promotions will be offered through the end of fiscal year 2008.
-MHS management is still evaluating whether to extend payment term promotions into fiscal year 2009.
+The additional cash used in trade receivables was caused by an increase in the number of customers electing to be billed for maintenance annually (versus quarterly or monthly) as most annual maintenance billings occur in the first calendar quarter.
+Also contributing to the increase in trade receivables was that MHS began offering longer payment terms in the 2008 nine month period.
 Prepaid and other current assets used more cash primarily as a result of the purchase of MyWay licenses from iMedica.
 Less cash was used for accounts payable and accrued expenses in the 2008 nine month period due to timing of payments.